techthiyanes/tutorials-5/t00_Overview/README.md

 ```python
 generate_gpu.starmap([('A dog.', 1), ('A cat.', 2), ('A biscuit.', 3)], steps=50)
 ```
-is the same as map as above, but we can pass the arguments as a list of tuples, and we can pass the steps argument as a single value, since it's the same for all three prompts.
+is the same as map as above, but we can pass the arguments as a list of tuples, and the steps argument as a single value, since it's the same for all three prompts.